 I've been using these pads for a long time.
 When they stopped making the 3" version for about 6 months, I started to explore some other offerings, but I have always preferred the Meguiar's.
 Maybe the reason I like them so much is just familiarity, but there is no doubt these are really good.
 I've learned how most paints react to these with various polishes.
-Most commonly I will use this pad with Jescar Correction Compound.
-Meguiar's also makes Heavy Cut and Finishing microfiber polishing pads.
-I've never found a need for those.
+Most commonly I will use this pad with Jescar Correcting Compound.
+Meguiar's also makes Heavy Cut and Finishing microfiber polishing pads, but I've never found a need for those.
 I only use this version that is called Cutting microfiber.

-Microfiber, by design and make-up, grabs things and holds onto them.
+- Microfiber, by design and make-up, grabs things and holds onto them.
 You'll want to have some kind of air source to blow out the pads often when using with a polish.

-I think it is important to prime these by spreading polish onto each fiber prior to use.
+- I think it is important to prime these by spreading polish onto each fiber prior to use.

 These come in 3 sizes and only come in 2 Packs.
 I think you will want at least 6 of each size.
-I have 12 of each in my cabinet.
-All slightly oversized on their respective backing plate sizes.
+I have 12 of each in my cabinet, all slightly oversized on their respective backing plate sizes.
 This offers a degree of safety when approaching edges and curves.

-3" is 3.25"
+- 3" is 3.25"

-5" is 5.5"
+- 5" is 5.5"

-6" is 6.25"
+- 6" is 6.25"